stat6250-s17/course-questions-wiki/week-02/README.md

 When would libref statements not be included in a SAS program to reference the permanent SAS library automatically when the program is submitted?

 [loading_data_from_remote_Excel_file SAS Recipe (from Week 2 Overview)]
+- Question (aoneill2−stat6250): What data step follows the proc http data step in importing an online file into a temporary working file?